-Year Ended December 31, (\$ in thousands) 2023 2022 2021 Salaries, commissions and team member benefits \$ 2,257,291 \$ 2,797,868 \$ 3,356,815 General and administrative expenses 802,865 906,195 1,183,418 Marketing and advertising expenses 736,676 945,694 1,249,583 Interest and amortization expense on non-funding debt 153,386 153,596 230,740 Other expenses 251,948 293,229 709,009 Total expenses \$ 4,202,166 \$ 5,096,582 \$ 6,729,565 vendor-related costs.
-In 2023, salaries, commissions and team member benefits was \$2.3 billion, a decrease of \$0.5 billion, or 19%, primarily due to a decrease in team members in production and non-production roles, driven by initiatives to increase operational efficiency.
-General and administrative expenses were \$802.9 million, a decrease of \$103.3 million, or 11%, primarily driven by a decrease in loan processing costs and vendor cost saving initiatives.
-Market and advertising expenses was \$736.7 million, a decrease of \$209.0 million, or 22%, primarily due to a decrease in performance marketing in 2023.
-Other expenses were \$251.9 million, a decrease of \$41.3 million, or 14%, associated with a decrease in title related expenses at Amrock.
+Year Ended December 31, (\$ in thousands) 2024 2023 2022 Salaries, commissions and team member benefits \$ 2,261,245 \$ 2,257,291 \$ 2,797,868 General and administrative expenses 893,154 802,865 906,195 Marketing and advertising expenses 824,042 736,676 945,694 Interest and amortization expense on non-funding debt 153,637 153,386 153,596 Other expenses 300,668 251,948 293,229 Total expenses \$ 4,432,746 \$ 4,202,166 \$ 5,096,582

-Total expenses were \$4.2 billion, a decrease of \$0.9 billion or 18%, as compared with \$5.1 billion for the same period in 2022.
-The decrease was driven by our cost reduction efforts affecting salaries, commissions and team member benefits, general and administrative expenses, marketing and advertising expenses, and other expenses, including production and other
+Total expenses were \$4.4 billion, an increase of \$230.6 million, or 5%, compared to \$4.2 billion in 2023.
+General and administrative expenses were \$893.2 million, an increase of \$90.3 million, or 11%, compared to \$802.9 million in 2023, driven by an increase in variable costs associated with higher origination volume and increased third-party credit report costs per unit.
+Marketing and advertising expenses were \$824.0 million, an increase of \$87.4 million, or 12%, compared to \$736.7 million in 2023, largely due to an increase in performance marketing in 2024.
+Other expenses were \$300.7 million, an increase of \$48.7 million, or 19%, compared to \$251.9 million in 2023, due to an increase in title related expenses at Rocket Close associated with higher volume.

-Summary results by segment for the years ended December 31, 2023, 2022 and 2021
+Summary results by segment for the years ended December 31, 2024, 2023 and 2022

 Our operations are organized by distinct marketing channels which promote client acquisition and are categorized under two reportable segments: Direct to Consumer and Partner Network.
-In the Direct to Consumer segment, clients have the ability to interact with the Rocket Mortgage app and/or with our mortgage bankers, consisting of sales team members across our platform.
-We market to potential clients in this segment through various performance marketing channels.
-The Direct to Consumer segment derives revenue from originating, closing, selling and servicing predominantly agency-conforming loans, which are pooled and sold to the secondary market.
-This also includes providing title insurance services, appraisals and settlement services to these clients as part of our end-to-end mortgage origination experience.
-Servicing activities are fully allocated to the Direct to Consumer segment as they are viewed as an extension of the client experience with the primary objective to establish and maintain positive, regular touchpoints with our clients, which positions us to have high retention and recapture the clients' next refinance, purchase, and personal loan transactions.
+In the Direct to Consumer segment, clients have the ability to interact with Rocket Mortgage digitally and/or with our mortgage bankers.
+We market to potential clients in this segment through various brand campaigns and performance marketing channels.
+The Direct to Consumer segment generates revenue from originating, closing, selling and servicing predominantly agency-conforming loans, which are pooled and sold to the secondary market.
+This segment also produces revenue by providing title and settlement services and appraisal management to these clients as part of our end-to-end mortgage origination experience.
+Servicing activities are fully allocated to the Direct to Consumer segment as they are viewed as an extension of the client experience with the primary objective to establish and maintain positive, regular touchpoints with our clients, which positions us to have high retention and recapture the clients' next refinance, purchase and personal loan transactions.
 These activities position us to be the natural choice for clients' next refinance or purchase transaction.